Gendered Work, Pressures Of Community Building, And The Labour Of Performing Religion

 The month of Ramzan is characterised not only by fasting, but also as a time when believers practice discipline and spirituality, strengthen their bonds with the Almighty, engage in charity, and practice the sacrifice of nafs (greed).
 However, given the demands of unpaid labour placed on women, they have little time or energy to practise the core demands of their religion.

 In such situations, the undue burden of housework and caregiving for the family is justified as being equally rewarding.
 Domestic work for women during Ramzan holds not just material but also spiritual significance.
-Often, the idea of sawaab (returns for good deeds) is associated with women’s unpaid work, spiritually valorising such labour, which means efforts to distribute domestic labour more equitably are seldom made.
+Often, the idea of sawaab is associated with women’s unpaid work, spiritually valorising such labour, which means efforts to distribute domestic labour more equitably are seldom made.

+Authors’ note: While the purpose of this piece is to focus on the everyday experiences of women, particularly during Ramzan, we acknowledge the difficulties in achieving consonance between prescribed texts, the followed religion, and lived realities.
+Any such effort requires a thorough bibliography of original verses of the Quran and Hadith(s) that have been interpreted by different schools of thought.
+Hence, arriving at a single answer regarding the exact expectations of women in terms of domestic work in religious texts remains formidable and beyond the scope of this article.